IsaacSchemm/DeviantArtFs/README.md

 interface that uses nullable reference types (or Nullable<T>) for such fields.

-Some modules also have a ToAsyncSeq method (which takes a request and offset and wraps the results using FSharp.Control.AsyncSeq) or a ToListAsync (which takes a request and optionally an offset and/or limit and compiles a List<T>.)
+Some modules also have a ToAsyncSeq method (which takes a request and offset and wraps the results using FSharp.Control.AsyncSeq) or a ToArrayAsync (which takes a request and optionally an offset and/or limit and compiles an array.)

 Example (C#):